hsanson/vim-android/README.md

 The most complete plugin there is to develop [Android](http://www.android.com) applications within vim.

+$ Quick Start

+Install the plugin using your favorite plugin manager (e.g. NeoBundle):

+    NeoBundle "hsanson/vim-android"

+Add *g:android_sdk_path* to your vimrc with the absolute path where the android sdk is installed:

+    let g:android_sdk_path = /path/to/android-sdk

+Optionally add *g:gradle_path* to the absolute path whre gradle is installed:

+    let g:gradle_path = /path/to/gradle

+Open a java or xml file of your project and use the Anroid command to compile, clean, test, lint or install your application:

+    :Android clean
+    :Android assembleDebug
+    :Android installDebug
+    :Android connectedCheck
+    :Android lint

 # Features

  - Automatically detect if file belongs to an android project when opening a java or xml file.